Ultra-Minimally Invasive Spine Surgery

 Doctor performing surgery in the operating room.

 All spine surgery has potential risks and complications.
-Although rare, ultra-minimally invasive complications are like that of minimally invasive spine surgery, which may include paralysis and death.
-The most common complication with ultra-minimally invasive spine surgery are dysesthesia, complex regional pain syndrome, dural tear, bowel injury, epidural hematoma, and segmental instability.
+Although rare, ultra-minimally invasive complications are similar to those of minimally invasive spine surgery, which may include paralysis and death.
+The most common complications with ultra-minimally invasive spine surgery are dysesthesia, complex regional pain syndrome, dural tear, bowel injury, epidural hematoma and segmental instability.

 The aging and degenerative process of the spine cannot be reversed.
 The goal of surgery is to reduce or alleviate the pain associated with the degenerative process.
-In more severe degenerative conditions, your pain may be reduced but persist or returns to pre-operative level and, in rare cases, worsen.
-In this case, alternatives such as artificial disc replacement or spinal fusion surgery are still possible treatment options.
+In more severe degenerative conditions, your pain may be reduced but persist or return to pre-operative level and, in rare cases, worsen.
+In this case, alternatives such as artificial disc replacement or minimally invasive spine fusion surgery are still possible treatment options.

 When Should I Call My Surgeon Immediately?